jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 Imagine you have a class that requires significant resources when instantiated.
 You may not wish instantiate an object until you’re ready to invoke it.
 This is [Lazy Initialization](https://en.wikipedia.org/wiki/Lazy_initialization) — a type of administrative care.

 Lazy Initialization allows a developer to manage resource allocation with more nuance, but it requires additional coding overhead.
-The Proxy Design Pattern allows us to move the Lazy Initialization implementation into a separate proxy class so that the client developer won’t have to add that additional overhead.
+The Proxy Design Pattern allows us to move the Lazy Initialization implementation into a separate proxy class so that the client developer won’t have to implement that additional overhead.

 Here’s a UML class diagram updated specifically for a Lazy Initialization Proxy:
 * `Proxy` is a bit different.
 Its `Feature feature` attribute is only initialized when the `execute()` method is executed.